 If you want to use separate accounts to track replacement parts and reimbursements, define the main segments of the accounts that you want to use.
 These masks overwrite the main segments of the default posting accounts on the transaction.
-See About warranty accounts40.
+See About Warranty Accounts (page 121).
 If you select to leave these fields blank, the default accounts for either the item or the customer fill on the transaction, as defined in SOP setup.

-Customer ID, Address
+· Customer ID.
+Address